WillAbides/release-train/CONTRIBUTING.md

 # Contributing to release-train

+Your issues and pull requests are welcome.
+If you have a non-trivial change, you may want to open an issue first so we can discuss whether it will be a good fit before you spend time on it.
+Don't let that stop you from coding, though.
+Just be aware that it may not get merged into this repo.

 ## Scripts

 release-train uses a number of scripts to automate common tasks.
 They are found in the